Industrial X-Ray Cooling

 X-Ray Cooling in automotive industries

-X-ray scanners perform a number of functions in a variety of industries.
 In the automotive industry these scanners are used to inspect new tires, looking for voids and non-compliant materials in the rubber.
 Motor block inspection is accomplished much faster through the use of X-ray systems that utilize rotating gantries.
 Industrial components can be inspected with X-ray scanners to quickly determine material structure and potential defects including cracks, voids and inclusions.

 Industrial X-ray scanners can generate large amounts of energy, with only a small portion emitted as X-rays – the balance is released as heat.
 This heat needs to be dissipated quickly for optimal performance and long operational life of the scanner.